hazah/expresso/README.md

 // Application Service
 application CreateOrder(Customer customer, Cart cart) {
+  // Logic for order creation
 }

-factory Order {
+// Used to create entities from dtos factory Order {
   create from dto; // Automatically maps the DTO to the Order aggregate create from dto OrderLikeEntity; // Automatically maps the DTO to the OrderLikeEntity entity }

-listener OrderCreatedListener {
+// Listens to declared events on specified channels. listener OrderCreatedListener {
-  subscribe OrderEventChannel;
+  subscribe OrderEventChannel {
     on OrderCreated(event) {
       // Perform actions in response to the OrderCreated event
       // Example: send a confirmation email, update the inventory, etc.
     }
   }
+}

 repository EventStore {
-  create save OrderCreated using DatabaseIO; // Adds save method to database that saves the event create print dto OrderCreated using ConsoleIO; // Adds print method to console that prints the event
+  create save dto OrderCreated using DatabaseIO; // Adds save method to database that saves the event create print dto OrderCreated using ConsoleIO; // Adds print method to console that prints the event

-  create save OrderShipped using DatabaseIO; // Adds save method to database that saves the event create print dto OrderShipped using ConsoleIO; // Adds print method to console that prints the event }
+  create save dto OrderShipped using DatabaseIO; // Adds save method to database that saves the event create print dto OrderShipped using ConsoleIO; // Adds print method to console that prints the event }

-// Define a custom channel for connecting to an event store channel EventStoreChannel {
+// Define a custom channel for connecting to an event store channel OrderEventChannel {
-  inject EventStore eventStore; // Automatically injects an instance of event store

-  on OrderCreated(event) {
-    // Save the event to the event store eventStore.save(event);
+  use EventStore;
 }

-  on OrderShipped(event) {
-    // Save the event to the event store eventStore.save(event);
-  }
-}

 saga OrderManagement {
+  // types, methods & attributes specific to the saga.

+  subscribe OrderEventChannel{
     on OrderPlaced(event) {
       // Process the order
     }

     on PaymentReceived(event) {
       // Ship the order
     }

     on OrderShipped(event) {
       // Notify the customer
     }
   }
+}

+// Lazy calculation used to either query objects or apply filtering
-specification EligibleForDiscount(Order order) {
+// potentiall through a transformation (for example, to SQL) specification EligibleForDiscount(Order order) {
   throw order.total >= 5; // can be used in queries
 }

+// Bounded context
 context Sales {
   import Customers;
   import Orders;